genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ## Where example

-In this example we have a dataserver query based upon on the existing ENHANCED_TRADE_VIEW which filters results whose value is larger than 1 million
+In this example we have a dataserver query based upon on the existing ENHANCED_TRADE_VIEW which filters results whose value is larger than 1 million.

 ```kotlin
 dataServer {